awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-functions.md

 + `ResourceUris` – An array of [ResourceUri](aws-glue-api-common.md#aws-glue-api-common-ResourceUri) objects, not more than 1000 structures\.

   The resource URIs for the function\.
++ `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  The ID of the Data Catalog in which the function resides\.

 ## UserDefinedFunctionInput Structure<a name="aws-glue-api-catalog-functions-UserDefinedFunctionInput"></a>